Terryktee/Terryktee/README.md

 🚀 **Student | AI Enthusiast | Tech Innovator | Founder of Africa Computer Society**

 I'm a student at **National University of Science and Technology**, passionate about **embracing technological change in Africa**.
-My focus is on **Artificial Intelligence, Data Science, and Game Development** to drive innovation across the continent.
+My focus is on **Artificial Intelligence, Data Engineering and Game Development** to drive innovation across the continent.

 ---

 ## 🌱 What I Do
 - 💡 Exploring **AI & Machine Learning** to solve real-world problems.
+- Design and Build Scalable data pipelines
 - 💻 Developing **web applications & gaming projects** with **React, Django, and more**.
 - 🏫 Leading the **Africa Computer Society**, a **non-profit organization** focused on:
   - 🖥️ **Computer Literacy & Digital Skills**